Skoli-Code/articles/ddj.net/article_DDJ.md

 ## Delimiting the perimeter

 To quantify the evolution of the islam subject we chose to focus on newspapers articles that mentioned "islam" or "muslim", allowing us to also retrieve articles mentioning "islamism", "islamist" and so on.
-Then we needed to decide what were the newspapers to target so we investigated the most read daily newspapers in France daily press (the so called "presse quotidienne nationale - PQN" in French).
+Then we needed to decide what were the newspapers to target so we investigated the most read daily newspapers in France daily press (the so called "[presse quotidienne nationale - PQN][pqn]" in French).

 From all the newspapers we studied we chose to select only three titles: Le Monde, Le Figaro and Liberation.
 This small selection can be explained by our will to fit as best as possible to the dominant political spectrum in the press by placing "Libération" on its left, "Le Figaro" on its right and "Le Monde" on its center.
 This is also an economical and time-saving choice.
-We observed some inequalities in terms of access to articles and some newspapers didn't have a working search engine to use for articles retrieving so we took this drastic choice of keeping only three newspapers.
+Indeed, we observed some inequalities of access to articles (old or not) on some newspapers.
+For instance some didn't have a working search engine to use for articles retrieving so decided to reduce our scope to be able to harvest data in reasonable ways.

 The last choice we had to make was the time period to study.
 Indeed at first we wanted to study a of 20 years (1995-2015) but we were soon forced to reduce our scope because some newspapers articles were not accessible before 1997 so we fixed our period to 1997-2015 hoping to actualize this study later to cover a larger time lapse.